doron2402/foodme/README.md

 # FoodMe App — a workshop app built with AngularJS

+## My Changes:

+	1. Easier way to start the app `npm start`, after you `npm install` of course.
+	2. login and authentication.

 Simplified meal ordering app for local restaurants built with AngularJS and node.js backend.